Tesla tries to reinvent the wheel. Literally.

 “I hate to be that guy, but anyone else notice they left off half the steering wheel?
 Is the top half extra $$?,” wrote one Twitter user.

+The “the new Model S interior is such a downgrade, you don’t even get a whole steering wheel,” wrote another.

 It was just the latest polarizing aesthetic move by Tesla, known for provoking controversy with its sometimes too-futuristic designs.
 In 2019, it debuted the sci-fi inspired Cybertruck to a mix of astonishment and horror, plus what the company said was a record number of preorders for a vehicle.
-The truck, expected to be manufactured starting later this year, looked like it was plucked from a futuristic film, with a stainless steel exterior and purported “unbreakable windows” that shattered onstage.
+The truck, expected to be manufactured starting as soon as this year, looked like it was plucked from a futuristic film, with a stainless steel exterior and purported “unbreakable windows” that shattered onstage.

 And its current fleet of cars sport iPad-like screens and retracting door handles that tuck into the body of the car, designs hailed as ahead of their time – and some that have come under scrutiny over reliability issues more recently.